Lee Casciaro: International career

 On 7 September 2014, Casciaro made his international debut for Gibraltar in a UEFA Euro 2016 Group D qualifying match against Poland with Gibraltar losing 7-0 at the Estádio Algarve.
 He had played for the official team since 2007, scoring 9 goals in 7 appearances, but these appearances were considered unofficial upon Gibraltar's entry to UEFA in 2013.
 On 29 March 2015, he scored Gibraltar's first ever goal in a full international competitive match; netting an equaliser against Scotland in a 6-1 European qualification loss at Hampden Park, Glasgow.
 For his services to sport in Gibraltar, he was awarded the Gibraltar Medallion of Distinction in August 2019.
 He captained Gibraltar for the first time against Liechtenstein on 10 October 2020, aged 39.

 On 24 March 2023, a 41-year-old Casciaro became the oldest ever player to appear at a UEFA European Championship qualifying match in a 3–0 defeat to Greece, although the record had initially been misattributed to Swedish striker Zlatan Ibrahimović, who played the same day yet is 4 days younger than Casciaro, but a 43-year-old Ildefons Lima of Andorra broke his record on 16 June 2023.

+On 21 May 2026 it was announced that Casciaro would play his final international match for Gibraltar on 3 June, in a friendly against the British Virgin Islands which Gibraltar won 4-0.